-Rule 3.2 Alignment with International Standards 3.2 Alignment with International Standards Each Accredited Member must develop or adapt continually on an ongoing basis its Risk Control Plan to include internationally accepted common principles, standards and processes for responsible supply chain management.
+3.2 Alignment with International Standards

 Al Etihad Gold understands the risk are inherent and requires on going active and reactive risk mitigation process.
 The Policy is reviewed on an annual basis.
 Any review shall consider legislative changes regarding Supply Chain, AML and CFT and shall also examine the previous 12 months' implementation of the Policy together considering improvement opportunities.
-3.3 Content Requirements

-DMCC Rules for RBD GPM -Refiner Compliance Report
+Refiner Compliance Report